 Located on a high plateau in the mountainous area of Huesca (known for its ski resorts), the wine region of Somontano lies at the foot of the Pyrenees Mountains.
 The name Somontano actually means “Under the Mountain”.
 The region is gorgeous with green fields and hills, wildflowers, medieval hamlets, and lonely hilltop monasteries.
 The principal wine town is Barbastro, with most of the wineries close by.
 The climate in this part of Spain is continental with snowy winters and hot summer months, and extremely sudden changes in temperature when the seasons change.
 There are roughly 2,700 hours of direct sunlight per year, optimum growing conditions.
-There are about 3,000 ha under vine registered by the locale regulatory council, and the region is dominated by less than 5 top wineries (namely Enate, Bodegas Pirineos and Viñas del Vero).
+There is about 3,000 ha under vine registered by the locale regulatory council, and the region is dominated by less than 5 top wineries (namely Enate, Bodegas Pirineos, and Viñas del Vero).

 Key Attractions in Somontano Wine Regions

 Wonderfully preserved village dating back to the 9th century, when it was founded by the Moors.
-The name in fact was called “Al-Qasr” by the Moors, which means “Fortress” in Arabic.
-The hamlet is located in a spectacular setting, within the Parque Natural de la Sierra y Cañones de Guara, one of the most beautiful natural parks in Europe with protected falcons, eagles, and a variety of animals, flora and fauna.
-The village has a superb 16th century Colegiata, and there is a fantastic small, charming hotel where we will be featuring on our wine tours, with breathtaking views into the valley.
+The name, in fact, was called “Al-Qasr” by the Moors, which means “Fortress” in Arabic.
+The hamlet is located in a spectacular setting, within the Parque Natural de la Sierra y Cañones de Guara, one of the most beautiful natural parks in Europe with protected falcons, eagles, and a variety of animals, flora, and fauna.
+The village has a superb 16th-century Colegiata, and there is a fantastic small, charming hotel where we will be featuring on our wine tours, with breathtaking views into the valley.

 Castillo de Loarre